System-Level Natural Language Feedback: Case Study 2: Response Generation

-Standard metrics are shown in \autoref{tab:performance_standard_metrics_system_feedback_only}.
-Overall, we make the following observations: (i) When using the BB2 response generator, the query generator we trained improves the quality of the final generated response compared to the BB2 query generator. (ii) Training the response generator on satisfied data leads to further improvements when using our best query generator. (iii) However, when training on both satisfied data and refinement data, there was no improvement over the case when we train on the satisfied data only.
+\begin{itemize}[label={}, leftmargin=0pt, labelsep=0pt, itemsep=1pt, labelwidth=0pt] \item\textbf{Results on Standard Metrics} Standard metrics are shown in \autoref{tab:performance_standard_metrics_system_feedback_only}.
+Key takeaways include: (i) When using the BB2 response generator, our trained query generator improves the final response quality compared to the BB2 query generator. (ii) Training the response generator on satisfied data leads to further improvements when using our best query generator. (iii) However, training with additional refinement data does not surpass using satisfied data alone.
+The reason behind (iii) relates to FITS's gold response collection.
+Often, the gold response is a user-guided, BB2-generated reply.
+This biases reference-based metrics towards the original BB2 outputs.
+Moreover, low-quality references may underestimate model performance when using reference-based metrics \citep{zhang2023benchmarking} and we confirmed this with a human evaluation of response quality (see Appendix~\ref{app:human_eval} for details).

-The main reason for observation (iii) is due to the gold response collection process of the FITS dataset.
-Most of the time, the gold response is a human verified response that was actually generated by the original BB2 with a few rounds of guidance from the user.
-Therefore, using standard reference-based metrics will favor responses that come from the original BB2 distribution.
-In addition, low-quality references will lead to underestimates of model performance when using reference-based metrics \citep{zhang2023benchmarking}.